ivnvxd/pyquest/markdown/12_common_practices.md

         pass
 ```

-#### Type Annotations <a id="type-annotations"></a>
+### Type Annotations <a id="type-annotations"></a>

-Type annotations in Python provide a way to explicitly state the expected data types of variables, function parameters, and return values.
+_Type annotations_ in Python provide a way to explicitly state the expected data types of variables, function parameters, and return values.
 Type annotations are not enforced at runtime but can be used by third-party tools, IDEs, and linters for type checking, improving code readability, and aiding in debugging.

-Purpose of Type Annotations:
+_Purpose of Type Annotations:_

 - **Readability**: Make the code more readable by documenting the types of parameters and return values.
 - **Static Type Checking**: Enable static type checkers like `mypy` to verify that the code adheres to the specified types at compile time, catching type errors before runtime.
 - **IDE Support**: Improve support in integrated development environments (IDEs) for features like autocompletion, function signatures, and refactoring assistance.

-How to Use Type Annotations:
+_How to Use Type Annotations:_

 - **Variables**: Specify the type of a variable after its name followed by a colon and the type.
 - **Functions**: Annotate function parameters and return values using colons and the arrow (`->`) syntax respectively.
+- **Type Hints**: Use the `typing` module to specify more complex types, such as lists, dictionaries, and custom classes.

 ```python